jimbobbennett/StarWarsCopilot/5-mcp/README.md

 We have our server, now we need to add a new tool.

-1. Add a new file called `WookiepediaTool.cs` containing a static class called `WookiepediaTool` that has the `McpServerToolType` attribute:
+1. Add a new file called `StarWarsTools.cs` containing a static class called `StarWarsTools` that has the `McpServerToolType` attribute:

     ```cs
     using System.ComponentModel;